by Andrea M. Darcy

 There is not very much control here in the United Kingdom over who can and can’t practise as a hypnotherapist.
 So it’s really up to you to make sure you find someone who has the relevant training and experience.

-If you are wanting to try hypnotherapy to help with a psychological issue, you might want to find a psychotherapist or counsellor who also offers hypnotherapy.
+If you want to try hypnotherapy to help with a psychological issue, you might want to find a psychotherapist or counsellor who also offers hypnotherapy.

 Ready to give hypnotherapy a try and see results for yourself?
 Our booking site connects you with registered and experienced psychological hypnotherapists.
-Use our easy booking tool now to find a therapist you like at a price you can afford.
+Use our easy booking tool now to find an online therapist you like at a price you can afford.